12 Animals That Go Through Metamorphosis

 A sizable group of predatory insects called mantis go through incomplete metamorphosis.
 These distinctive insects have lengthy bodies, big eyes, and front legs designed to catch prey.

-Because of how these remarkable animals that go through metamorphosis hold their front legs, they are collectively known as praying mantids.
+Because of how these remarkable animals undergo metamorphosis hold their front legs, they are collectively known as praying mantids.

 Instead of laying single eggs, mantids produce egg sacs known as ootheca.
 A few dozen to several hundred young mantis that resemble smaller copies of the adults emerge from the sac.

-Mantids are highly predatory species that feed on other young as well as other animals that are small enough to eat.
+Mantids are highly predatory species that feed on other young and small animals.

 Due to their predatory tendencies, these animals that go through metamorphosis are coveted gardening partners.